obeychoi0120/YOLOv5-GradCAM/README.md

 ### 2-1.
 Train YOLOv5_classifier
 - **We're interpreting classification results only, not including detection**
 - Run train.py for training yolo_classifier: submodel of yolov5 with detecting architecture removed
-- Make sure you use the same structure as yolov5.
+- Make sure you use the same structure as yolov5 (s, m, l, x).
 - Classification results will be SAME between original yolo and yolo_classifier

 ### 2-2.
 Run cam.py